Medieval Kings of England and their Times

 Edward III, 1327 to 1377

-Initially under the tutelage of his mother and her alleged lover, Roger Mortimer of Wigmore, Edward III bided his time.
-In 1330 he struck, seizing Mortimer and having him executed.
+Initially under the tutelage of his mother and her alleged lover, Roger Mortimer of Wigmore, Edward III bided his time, although he too may have been active in promoting his father's downfall.
+Certain he appears to have been writing to his men that his father was dead before news of his fate could have reached him.
+In 1330 he struck for his independence from tutelage, seizing Mortimer and having him executed.
 With this Edward re-opened the war with Scotland and then against France having realised that the defeat of Scotland was not possible whilst they received French aid.
-This helped start the so-called 100 year's war which was the major feature of the reign and really was just the continuation of the old Plantagent wars from the time of Henry II.
+This helped start the so-called 100 year's war which was the major feature of the reign and really was just the continuation of the old Plantagent wars from the time of Henry II (1154-89).
 War of course needed money and to this end Edward reformed the coinage and came increasingly to rely on parliament to organise the economy and deal with law and order within the realm.
 After gaining all he wanted in France by the treaty of Bretigny in 1360, Edward extraordinarily threw it all away and by the end of his reign maintained just Calais and a much reduced Gascony.
 Becoming increasingly reclusive he left the running of the kingdom to favourites of whom his alleged mistress Agnes Perrers (d.1400), the wife of William Windsor (d.1384), was the most detested.
 At the end of his reign disunity amongst his family was showing what was to become the so-called Wars of the Roses.
 Edward died aged 64.

 Richard II, 1377 to 1399